zhuofalin/zhuofalin/README.md

 # <img src="https://media.giphy.com/media/12oufCB0MyZ1Go/giphy.gif" width="50"> I'm Zhuo Falin <img src="https://media.giphy.com/media/12oufCB0MyZ1Go/giphy.gif" width="50">
-## Graduated from South-Central University for Nationalities with a major in Biomedical Engineering, focusing on computer vision and medical image processing
+## Graduated from South-Central University for Nationalities (**SCUEC**) with a major in `Biomedical Engineering`, focusing on computer vision and medical image processing

 ### I am honored to meet the professional team of this major and my alma mater.
 I will continue to work in this professional field and contribute my own small strength.
 ### Soon, my new paper will be published, so stay tuned 😊